In Minnesota, we have a large Somali community. And Khat Attorney Thomas C. Gallagher has represented many Somali clients over the years.

 So we ask, why this law, and why now?

 Is Khat illegal?

 The United States’ has a short history of criminalizing certain drugs based on racism and cultural bias.
-In light of Khat’s mild physiological effects, is this another example?
+So, in light of Khat’s mild physiological effects, is this yet another example?

 Cathinone vs. khat

 Your khat attorney must know the law.
 And Minnesota Statutes §152.02, subd.
 2 (6) defines cathinone (not Khat) as a “schedule 1”“controlled” substance.

 But the plant Khat is not a listed controlled substance.

 Yet the Minnesota Court of Appeals seems to say that the plant is “a mixture” containing cathinone; and so is a crime to possess, in State v.
 Ahmed, 791 NW 2d 296 (Minn.
 App.
 2010).

 By that reasoning, the corn on the cob at your next family dinner is “a mixture” containing sucrose.
 But was Minnesota’s mixture law intended to address mixtures made by God and nature; or made by human law-breakers?

 This “mixture” law is an injustice.
 But Khat Attorney Thomas Gallagher can help justice get done.